Saberkhani6688/saberkhani6688.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Ph.D. candidate in the Department of Sociology at Boston College.
-My research bridges collective behavior and social movements, political sociology, computational social science, and quantitative methods, with a regional focus on the Middle East and North Africa.
+My research bridges collective behavior and social movements, political sociology, computational social science, and quantitative methods, with a regional focus on the Middle East and North Africa (MENA).

 My work examines how contentious politics emerge from the strategic interactions of diverse actors—state institutions, corporations, and local communities.
 I particularly focus on disputes over oil governance, the legitimacy of institutional arrangements, and the mechanisms that either provoke protests or promote stability.
 Grounded in field theory, my research offers a multilevel perspective on how political contention evolves and how institutional arrangements shape protest outcomes.